wfl Python Toolkit for Creating Machine Learning Interatomic Potentials and Related Atomistic Simulation Workflows: Using wfl by Example

 \py{ASE} stores calculated properties in the \py{Atoms.calc} \py{Calculator} object, which has two shortcomings for the uses we envision.
 The first is that the \py{Calculator} is not preserved when \py{Atoms} is written to a file.
 The second is that only one calculator, and hence one set of results, can be associated with an \py{Atoms} object, so it is not possible to keep, e.g., both DFT reference and tested potential results.
 Therefore, the \py{wfl} wrapper \py{generic.calculate} saves the properties in the resulting configurations' \py{Atoms.info} (per-config) and \py{Atoms.arrays} (per-atom) dictionaries.
 The keys include a prefix, to distinguish evaluations with different calculators, which defaults to the name of the calculator class, but in this example is overridden by the optional \py{property\_prefix} argument \py{"evaluated\_"}, so the keys will be \py{evaluated\_energy}, etc. The returned value of the \py{evaluated\_configs} variable is a \py{ConfigSet} object pointing to the resulting configurations, regardless of whether the \py{outputs} \py{OutputSpec} indicated memory, single file, or multiple file storage.
 This new \py{ConfigSet} can then be passed as the inputs to the next step in the workflow, with a new \py{OutputSpec} indicating where the next step's results will be stored (see Section \ref{sec:using:daisy_chain}).

 One advantage to storing intermediate steps in files is that they can be used to recover from a partially complete sequence of operations.
 To facilitate this possibility, the default behavior for \py{wfl} operations is to {\em skip over the actual operation} if \py{OutputSpec} indicates file storage {\em and} all the files already exist.
-To avoid mistaking partially complete operations for successfully completed ones, the low level routines initially write the output to temporary filenames, and only rename them to the intended final names once the operation is complete.
+To avoid mistaking partially complete operations for successfully completed ones, the low level routines initially write the output to temporary filenames, and only rename them to the intended final names once the operation is complete. \ch{Note that this mechanism is very simple, relying only on the existence of files with particular names, so it is not aware of changes in the {\em code}.
+As a result, during development it is necessary for the user to manually delete any output files created by functions that have been modified since the previous run.} \ch{Also, writing the intermediate results to file storage does lead to a small additional computational cost.
+For example, the simple workflow example discussed in Section~\ref{sec:using:simple_workflow} is about 4\% (23~s) slower if all of the \py{OutputSpec}s write to an extended xyz file instead of keeping the structures in-memory.\footnote{The comparison is made on the example workflow script, appropriate steps parallelized over 16 cores with no remote execution, and 10 times more starting SMILES strings and structures in the training and testing sets. }}